Skip to navigation Skip to content

 Residence information + Read more ...

-The customer's residence qualification will be auto-assessed as long as the residence information is correctly recorded.
+The customer’s Australian residence is automatically assessed based on the information recorded on the Residence and Portability screens.
 See Residence assessment for customers claiming Age Pension.

-Residence information must be recorded, even if the rejection is for any other reason.
+Residence information must be recorded, even if the rejection is not due to residency.
 If residence details are not recorded, the system will reject the claim for an incorrect reason.

-Check the customer's travel movements (if available) using the Travel Outside Australia Summary (TOAS) and Immigration Movements (RSIM) screens.
+Check the customer's travel movements (if available) using screens:

-Was the customer in Australia on the date of lodgement?
+Was the customer in Australia on the date of lodgement, or do they meet an exception to this rule?

-• Yes, customer was in Australia on the date of lodgement, go to Step 3
+• evidence the customer was in an agreement country on the day of lodgement, go to Step 4

 3